Look for other books in the catalog.

 Now that you have finished EBMI, you can see how this resource is unique and very valuable for drilling down to the Number Needed to Harm or Number Needed to Treat.
 It does not cover all topics, yet, so you have to be selective about the topics you search there - primarily internal medicine topics, but if it has the answer you need, you're a head of the game.
 Try it out.
 (Remember, with synthesized resources, limit to to most important terms because their depth is not as great as PubMed's.)

 Perhaps this week, one topic to try is rheumatoid arthritis.
 See what develops - perhaps an analysis of a very recent Cochrane systematic review on RA.

 Quick comment about the search - be sure to use the box for the Journal Club and not the top search box which searches the entire site.

-You might find some info on rituximab & methotrexate or TNF.
+Check out the various topics in the tiles.
+You might find some helpful info on rituximab & methotrexate or TNF.

 National & Government Organizations